 A young friend has asked me to post about the Venus flytrap, a carnivorous plant that is native to our region.
 I remember on one of our beach trips walking on a trail where signage indicated we might see the Venus flytrap which is found in North and South Carolina, primarily within a 60 mile perimeter of Wilmington.
+This unusual plant speaks to me of the amazing diversity within Creation.

 Photos above show the open flytrap and the plant's small flower.
 Dionaea muscipula catches its prey—chiefly insects and spiders—with a trapping structure triggered by tiny hairs on their inner surfaces.
 When an insect or spider crawling along the leaves contacts a hair, the trap prepares to close, snapping shut only if another contact occurs within approximately twenty seconds of the first strike.
 Triggers may occur if one-tenth of the insect is within contact.
 The requirement of redundant triggering in this mechanism serves as a safeguard against wasting energy by trapping objects with no nutritional value, and the plant will only begin digestion after five more stimuli to ensure it has caught a live bug worthy of consumption.
 If the prey is too small it will escape and the trap opens again within 12 hours.
 If the prey squirms vigorously this triggers faster digestion.